Devon Rex vs Sphynx: Differences and Characteristics

 Devon Rex

-Based on how he’s named, the Devon Rex originally comes from the Devonshire region of England in 1960.
+Based on his name, the Devon Rex originally came from the Devonshire region of England in 1960.
 Records suggest that a female short-haired cat mated with a stray tomcat whose coat was out of the ordinary as it was curly.
 One kitten out of the litter carried on the peculiar feature and was named Kirlee.

-People thought that Kirlee shared the same genetic pattern as the Cornish Rex and so, breeding between two breeds occurred to produce more kittens with the same curly fur.
+People thought Kirlee shared the same genetic pattern as the Cornish Rex, so breeding between the two breeds occurred to produce more kittens with the same curly fur.
 Sadly, the experiment wasn’t successful since the litter was born with straight coats.
-It was found out eventually, that genetic mutation was what caused the odd quality of hair.
+It was eventually discovered that genetic mutation caused the odd quality of hair.

 Sphynx